La Loche, Sask., shooting victim calls for gunman to be sentenced as adult

 An assistant principal shot at a school in northern Saskatchewan says the teenage gunman must be sentenced as an adult because he alone chose to pull the trigger.

-The teen committed adult crimes and should do adult time, Phyllis Longobardi said Wednesday in an emotional victim impact statement at a sentencing hearing in Meadow Lake, Sask.
+The teen committed adult crimes and should do adult time, Phyllis Longobardi said Wednesday in an emotional victim impact statement at a sentencing hearing in Meadow Lake.

 Longobardi was one of 11 people shot when gunfire broke out at a home and then the high school in La Loche in January 2016.